trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 Marry someone you **can't** live without.*

 Hang on.
 Let me be clear.
-We gotz problems with co-dependence in our culture ... big time.
+We've got lots of problems with co-dependence in our culture.
 And as Christians, we MUST get our sufficiency from Christ.
 Don't elevate your spouse, or would be spouse, above God.
-And that's the most difficult thing about the whole deal, keeping our eyes on Him as we navitate life in this time and space.
+And that's the most difficult thing about the whole deal, keeping our eyes on Him as we navigate life in this time and space.

 I like the way the slogan is worded because it emphasizes not "settling".
 Let your life reflect God's glory.
 Let your married life do so as well.